yakworks/gorm-tools/README.md

 TODOs
 --------

-* take a look at the code in the RestfulController in grails and see what we can do to keep thing similiar
+* take a look at the code in the new RestfulController in grails and see what we can do to keep thing similiar
-* move the docs to something other than a README